 Generating aliases automatically

-SQL Complete automatically generates aliases after you type the name of an SQL object, and you can later refer to that object by the alias.
-Moreover, SQL Complete allows you to
+SQL Complete automatically generates aliases as you type the name of a SQL object, allowing you to reference the object by its alias.

-create custom aliases and also map them using alias condition masks.
-IntelliSense does not have the option of automatic alias generation.
+Moreover, SQL Complete lets you create custom aliases and map them with alias condition masks.
+In contrast, IntelliSense does not support automatic alias generation.

 Detecting database context

-SQL Complete knows the database you are working in and suggest a list of its objects sorted by type and alphabetically, whereas IntelliSense just shows the
+SQL Complete identifies the database you're working in and suggests a list of its objects sorted by type and alphabetically.

 Highlighting identifier occurrences

-Clicking one identifier will highlight all other occurrences of this identifier throughout the entire SQL document, which is not the case with Visual Studio's native IntelliSense.
+Clicking an identifier highlights all its occurrences across the entire SQL document, which is not true with Visual Studio's native IntelliSense.

-After you type JOIN, SQL Complete offers all possible joining combinations with table names and joining conditions based on foreign keys of the current table.
+When you type JOIN, SQL Complete automatically suggests all possible join combinations, including table names and join conditions based on the foreign keys of the current table.

 Phrase completion